fut-infrastructure/implementation-guide/pages/_includes/intro.md

 ## Reader's Guide

-* Overall security mechanisms have been described elsewhere.
+The intended audience of the implementation guide is IT architects, developers and testers who are seeking to understand the available resources in the eHealth Infrastructure and how they can be used.

 * In general, business validation rules have not been described.
-* An open modeling approach is reflected in the Implementation Guide as it is seen as a means to support future integration.
-A consequence is that many elements of resources have been left optional instead of removed all together.
-* Many value sets and code systems have been defined with a single entry indicating work in progress.
+* Most value sets and code systems are still under construction.
 These will mature in time.